Skip to content

 At the first layer of the quantum circuit, we prepare the equal superposition state in the top (counting) register, and prepare the \(|1\rangle\) state in the bottom (auxiliary) register.

-We then apply the second layer of the circuit, which consists of the controlled \(U^{2^i}\) gates.
-Lastly, we apply an inverse QFT on the counting register, to get the period.
+We then apply the second layer of the circuit, consisting of the controlled \(U^{2^i}\) gates.
+Lastly, we apply an inverse QFT on the counting register to get the period.

 @qfunc